Why Dual Approval Matters

 Reducing Human Error

 Even the best employees (and business owners) sometimes make mistakes.
-Dual approval ensures that financial transactions will be double-checked with an additional set of eyes, helping to avoid potential errors.
+Dual control ensures that financial transactions will be double-checked with an additional set of eyes, helping to avoid potential errors.

 Fighting Hackers

-Through phishing and hacking, would-be criminals can sometimes access an employee's sensitive information, such as login data.
-Dual approval can prevent a hacker from completing the transaction because it requires two separate employees to log in and verify.
+Through phishing and hacking and business email compromise, would-be criminals can sometimes access an employee's sensitive information, such as login data.
+Dual control can prevent a hacker from completing a transaction or user change because actions require two separate employees to log in and verify.

 This article is for general information and education only.
 It is provided as a courtesy to the clients and friends of City National Bank (City National).
 City National does not warrant that it is accurate or complete.
 Opinions expressed and estimates or projections given are those of the authors or persons quoted as of the date of the article with no obligation to update or notify of inaccuracy or change.
 This article may not be reproduced, distributed or further published by any person without the written consent of City National.
 Please cite source when quoting.